Milicent Shinn

-Milicent Washburn Shinn (April 15, 1858 – August 13, 1940) was an author, editor, and child psychologist.
+Milicent Washburn Shinn (April 15, 1858 – August 13, 1940) was a writer, editor, and early developmental psychologist.
 She was the first woman to receive a doctorate from the University of California, Berkeley.
 She entered the State University in September 1874 and finished her undergraduate degree in 1880.
 She was one of three student speakers at the commencement.
-She edited the Overland Monthly from 1882 to 1894.
-She received her Ph.D. in 1898 at the age of 40.
+After graduation, she worked as the Overland Monthly from 1882 to 1894.
+Shinn was also the first in the U.S. to comprehensively detail the process of a child’s intellectual and physical maturation.
+Her mobilization of a network of educated women to observe children made it possible to compare children and establish average estimates of development over time.
+Although she advocated for more research to be conducted before her findings could be applied in educational programs, Shinn’s research furthered the field of psychology's overall understanding of development and paved the way for pedagogical advances.
+She received her Ph.D. in Education in 1898 at the age of 40.